Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Introduction

-In this work, we train a deep learning model to estimate volumetric motion fields from sequences of radar reflectivity volumes and use these fields to extrapolate the precipitation forward in time separately at each altitude.
-We examine whether explicitly modeling three-dimensional precipitation advection offers practical advantages for precipitation nowcasting using a dataset from 4 radar stations in Slovakia.
-To focus specifically on the role of advection, we intentionally exclude precipitation growth and decay processes from the forecast, allowing for a more controlled investigation and comparison between two- and three-dimensional motion representations.
-Thanks to the fast inference of the deep learning model, we can perform a robust evaluation of the whole dataset and present the quantitative as well as qualitative results.
+In this work, we train a deep learning model to estimate volumetric horizontal motion fields from sequences of radar reflectivity volumes and examine whether explicitly modeling three-dimensional precipitation advection offers practical advantages for precipitation nowcasting.
+To focus specifically on the role of advection modeling, we exclude precipitation growth and decay processes from the forecast, allowing for a more controlled comparison between two- and three-dimensional motion representations.